ReDI-School/js-berlin-2019-fall/slides/lesson1.md

 ### Exercise

-* Make some if statements
+* Make three if statements
   * Make a "Good day" greeting if the hour is less than 18 <!-- .element: style="font-size:60%;" -->
   * Make an if statement that always logs “always” <!-- .element: style="font-size:60%;" -->
   * Make a statement that only says “Hello” to someone with your name. <!-- .element: style="font-size:60%;" -->
-* “nest” an if statement inside another if statement
-  * Check if a child is allowed into the kindergarten (isAllowed) <!-- .element: style="font-size:60%;" -->
-  * If the child does not speak German, add 1 to a variable for non-German speakers <!-- .element: style="font-size:60%;" -->
 * Describe the weather based on the temperature:
   * Above 30 <!-- .element: style="font-size:60%;" -->
   * Above 20 <!-- .element: style="font-size:60%;" -->
   * Above 5 <!-- .element: style="font-size:60%;" -->
   * Everything else <!-- .element: style="font-size:60%;" -->

+---

+### Exercise - nested if statement

+* “nest” an if statement inside another if statement
+  * These variables are given: `let isAllowed = true; let language = "Arabic"; let nonGermanSpeakers = 0;`.
+  * Check if a child is allowed into the kindergarten.
+  * If the child does not speak German, add 1 to a variable for non-German speakers

 ---